 The first show featuring Maine coon cats was held in the late 1860s in Maine.
 In 1895, a Maine coon cat won Best in Show at the first North American cat show, which was held in New York City.
 The brown tabby named Cosey was owned by Mrs. Fred Brown.
 However, the breed almost disappeared as other longhaired breeds such as the Persian took over the show ring.
 It was revived by the Central Maine Cat Club and, after repeated denials, was accepted by the Cat Fanciers' Association (CFA) in 1976.
 The Maine coon cat was declared the official state cat of Maine in 1985.

 The typical Maine coon cat is often a brown tabby, but the breed comes in a rainbow of colors.
-The CFA standard allows most colors and patterns, including tortoise and parti-colors, with the exception of pointed patterns (like the Siamese or Himalayan) or the colors chocolate or lavender.
-The International Cat Association (TICA) does not mention color in its breed standard, other than that white trim around eyes, lips, and chin is allowed except in solid colors.
+The CFA standard allows most colors and patterns, including tortoise and particolors, with the exception of pointed patterns (like the Siamese or Himalayan) or the colors chocolate or lavender.

-Notable Maine coon cats have been recognized by the "Guinness Book of World Records" as the longest cat in the world, including one that measured 48.5 inches from tip of the nose to tip of the tail.
+Notable Maine coon cats have been recognized by the "Guinness Book of World Records" as the longest cat in the world, including one that measured 48 1/2 inches from the tip of the nose to end of the tail.

 A full-grown Maine coon can be an armful.
 On average, it takes three to four years for the coon to reach its full size.
 While they are easy-going, loyal, and affectionate, they are not prone to being clingy lap cats.
 They show independence but the ability to charm you as well.
 They will climb into your lap on their own terms when they are ready.